yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ========================  ===========  =====================================================================================================
-**type**                  --           The component type name, needs to be ``SPILLABLEMEMORY`` **overflow**              --           Name of the channel to use as overflow memoryCapacity            100000       The max number of events stored in memory totalCapacity             2147483647   The max number of events stored in memory + overflow maxTransactionBatchSize   100          The tight upper bound for the max events that are can be inserted/drained in a single transaction.
-Set this to the largest batchSize setting of all sinks and sources connected to this channel. keep-alive                3            Timeout in seconds for adding or removing an event
+**type**                  --           The component type name, needs to be ``SPILLABLEMEMORY`` **overflow**              --           Name of the channel to use as overflow memoryCapacity            100000       The max number of events stored in memory.
+If set to 0, in-memory queue will not be used totalCapacity             2147483647   The max number of events stored in memory + overflow.
+If totalCapacity = memoryCapacity, overflow will not be used maxTransactionBatchSize   100          The tight upper bound for the max events that are can be inserted/drained in a single transaction.
+Set this to the largest batchSize setting of all sinks and sources connected to this channel keep-alive                3            Timeout in seconds for adding or removing an event
 ========================  ===========  =====================================================================================================

 .. warning:: The **keep-alive** setting of the Overflow channel must be set to 0.
              Overflow channel should not be connected to any source or sink.

+.. warning:: When the Flume process is (re)started, all pre-existing events in the overflow channel will be discarded before resuming normal operation.

 Example for agent named agent1: